k9mil/statum/README.md

 ## Demo Server 💻

-A demo server is available, on a Heroku deno: [statoom](https://statoom.herokuapp.com/).
+A demo server is available, on a Heroku deno: [statoom](https://statoom.herokuapp.com/). *note: may or may not be up-to-date.

 ## Installation process 🤓